 A union of people with disabilities and allies in the Cornell community dedicated to education, awareness, and activism in support of disabilities issues.
 CUDA is dedicated to encouraging constructive, issued-based conversation and debate and works to achieve this goal through a variety of avenues on campus and beyond.
 CUDA meets weekly to discuss issues impacting persons with disabilities.

 Cornell University Deaf Awareness Project (CUDAP) is a student-run program of the Cornell Public Service Center, which provides students with opportunities to learn about and participate in raising awareness of the issues facing the Deaf community.
 CUDAP works to integrate the Deaf and hearing communities.
-They provide an opportunity for students to learn about the Deaf community and American Sign Language (ASL) through meetings, service trips, and events, while educating the Cornell community, and also aim to incorporate ASL into the school-year curriculum at Cornell University.
-There is also the CUDAP Sign Choir.
+They provide an opportunity for students to learn about the Deaf community and American Sign Language (ASL) through meetings, service trips, and events, while educating the Cornell community.

-A student-run organization offering counseling, training and outreach programs.
-It is open to all members of the Cornell community.
+A student-run organization offering counseling, training and outreach programs, EARS is open to all members of the Cornell community.
 The drop-in and phone counseling room at 213 Willard Straight is open daily during the academic year.
 Counseling is free and confidential.
 Training in communication and counseling skills is offered at three levels each semester.
 Outreach programs are provided for campus groups.

 Gift of Life is dedicated to expanding the bone marrow registry and supporting those who have been affected by the cancer experience.
 Gift of Life organizes events, campaigns, trainings, and seminars to register new potential bone marrow donors, raise monetary funds, and educate the community about the bone marrow donation process.